What’s the Difference Between FDI and FII? Meaning of FDI and FII

-- Foreign direct investment is investment of foreign assets into domestic structures, equipment, and organizations.
+- Foreign direct investment is the investment of foreign assets into domestic structures, equipment, and organizations.

-- It does not include foreign investment into the stock markets.
+- It does not include foreign investment in the stock markets.

 - FDI is thought to be more useful to a country than investments in the equity of its companies because equity investments are potentially “hot money” which can leave at the first sign of trouble, whereas FDI is durable and generally useful whether things go well or badly.

 - FDI‘ Means Investment By Non-resident Entity/Person Resident Outside India In The Capital Of An Indian Company Under Schedule 1 Of Foreign Exchange Management (Transfer Or Issue Of Security By A Person Resident Outside India)

 Meaning Of FII

 Foreign Institutional Investment (FII)

 - FII denotes all those investors or investment companies that are not located within the territory of the country in which they are investing.

 - “SEBI’s definition of FIIs presently includes foreign pension funds, mutual funds, charitable/endowment/university funds etc. as well as asset management companies and other money managers operating on their behalf.”